dyhes/zulip/docs/contributing/bug-reports.md

 - Steps to take in order to reproduce the buggy behavior

-- Whether you are using Zulip in production or in the development environment, and whether these are old versions
+- Whether you are using Aloha in production or in the development environment, and whether these are old versions

-- Whether you are using the web app, a desktop app or a mobile device to access Zulip
+- Whether you are using the web app, a desktop app or a mobile device to access Aloha

 - Any additional information that would help: screenshots, GIFs, a pastebin of the error log